opencadc/science-containers/docs/user-guide/batch-jobs/index.md

 - **Parameter studies**: Execute multiple analysis runs with different parameters
 - **Resource optimization**: Run during off-peak hours for better performance
 - **Reproducible science**: Documented, automated workflows

+!!! tip "When to Use Batch Jobs"
+    - Use interactive sessions to develop and test
+    - Switch to headless jobs for production-scale runs
+    - Schedule jobs during off-peak hours for faster starts

 ## Batch Processing Methods